 Is it any good?

-THE YEARLING is a classic story of loss, not just of a beloved pet, but of the innocence and freedom of childhood that Flag symbolizes.
+This poignant drama is a classic story of loss, not just of a beloved pet, but of the innocence and freedom of childhood that Flag symbolizes.
 Pa says to Jody: "Every man wants life to be a fine thing, and easy.
 Well, it's fine, son, powerful fine.
 But it ain't easy.
 I want life to be easier for you than it was for me....A man's heart aches seeing his young 'uns face the world knowing that they got to have their insides tore out the way his was tore."
 All parents want to protect their children this way.
 And yet, all parents realize that having one's "insides tore out" is a necessary part of growing up, that no one ever learns how to make responsible choices without these painful experiences.
 Pa tells Jody that life is "gettin', losin', gettin', losin'."

 In the last moment of the film, as in the book, the boy and the deer run off together in Jody's imagination.
 In part, this means that Jody's innocence is gone with the deer.
 But it also means that a precious part of his spirit, the part that loved the deer so deeply, will be with him always, and will be a part of everything that he does.